sigp/lighthouse/book/src/key-management.md

 [launchpad]: https://launchpad.ethereum.org/

 >
 > **Note: While Lighthouse is able to generate the validator keys and the deposit data file to submit to the deposit contract, we recommend using the [Staking launchpad][launchpad] to create validators keys and the deposit data file.
-This is because Lighthouse generates the deposit data file in the form of `*.rlp`, which cannot be uploaded to the [Staking launchpad][launchpad] that accepts `*.json`.
-This means that the user has to interact directly with the deposit contract to be able to sumbit the deposit if the user were to generate the files using Lighthouse.**
+This is because Lighthouse generates the deposit data file in the form of `*.rlp`, which cannot be uploaded to the [Staking launchpad][launchpad] that accepts only `*.json` file.
+This means that the user has to directly interact  with the deposit contract to be able to sumbit the deposit if the user were to generate the files using Lighthouse.**

 Lighthouse uses a _hierarchical_ key management system for producing validator keys.
 It is hierarchical because each validator key can be _derived_ from a